Complexity of complexity and strings with maximal plain and prefix Kolmogorov complexity: Complexity of complexity can be high

 The position of the game should satisfy some restrictions; the player who violates these restrictions, loses the game immediately.
 Formally the game is infinite, but since the number of (non-trivial) moves is a priori bounded, it can be considered as finite, and the winner is determined by the last (limit) position on the board.

-\emph{Restrictions}: (1)~each player may put at most $2^i$ pawns in row $i$ (thus the total number of black and white pawns in a row can be at most $2^i + 2^i$); (2)~in each column Black may blacken at most half of the cells.
+\emph{Restrictions}: (1)~each player may put at most $2^i$ tokens in row $i$ (thus the total number of black and white tokens in a row can be at most $2^i + 2^i$); (2)~in each column Black may blacken at most half of the cells.

-We say that a white pawn is \emph{dead} if either it is on a blackened cell or has a black pawn in the same column strictly below it.
+We say that a white token is \emph{dead} if either it is on a blackened cell or has a black token in the same column strictly below it.

-\emph{Winning rule}: Black wins if he killed all white pawns, i.e., if each white pawn is dead in the final position.
+\emph{Winning rule}: Black wins if he killed all white tokens, i.e., if each white token is dead in the final position.

-For example, if the game ends in the position shown at Fig.~\ref{compcomp-1.mps}, the restrictions are not violated (there are $3 \leq 2^2$ white pawns in row $2$ and $1\le 2^1$ white pawn in row $1$, as well as $1 \leq 2^2$ black pawn in row $2$ and $1\le 2^0$ black pawn in row~$0$).
-Black loses because the white pawn in the third column is not dead: it has no black pawn below and the cell is not blackened.
-(There is also one living pawn in the fourth column.)
+For example, if the game ends in the position shown at Fig.~\ref{compcomp-1.mps}, the restrictions are not violated (there are $3 \leq 2^2$ white tokens in row $2$ and $1\le 2^1$ white token in row $1$, as well as $1 \leq 2^2$ black token in row $2$ and $1\le 2^0$ black token in row~$0$).
+Black loses because the white token in the third column is not dead: it has no black token below and the cell is not blackened.
+(There is also one living token in the fourth column.)